 - To offer a balance between employability skills and the knowledge essential for students with entrepreneurial, employment or academic aspirations.

 - To provide students with the context in which to consider professional ethics and their relation to personal, professional and statutory responsibilities within the industry.

-The Pearson BTEC Level 5 Higher National Diploma in Art and Design (Graphic Design) is a Level 4 and Level 5 qualification made up of 240 credits.
-This 240-credit qualification consists of mandatory core units plus specialist units determined by the college that provide for a combined total of 240 credits.
+The Pearson BTEC Level 5 HND in Art and Design (Graphic Design) is a Level 4 and Level 5 qualification made up of 240 credits.
+This 240-credit qualification consists of mandatory core units, specialist units and optional units determined by the college that provide for a combined total of 240 credits.